NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

 Learn more on the `workflow <https://docs.google.com/document/d/1o2jY2IDuqVbkN3RIDXSMaic5ofi9glJSzlAPsEArhqk>`__

-.. rubric:: What are the different storage types and costs available on the PW platform?
+**What are the different storage types and costs available on the PW platform?**
-  :name: what-are-the-different-storage-types-and-costs-available-on-the-pw-platform

 There are three types of storage available on a cluster, those are lustre, object storage [ for backup & restore,